-C. Team Search Patterns
+4.3 Team Search Patterns

 During the experiments, we had the subjects report their search patterns and self-assess their coverage of the area by annotating a hardcopy printout of the map; many subjects used these notes to track their coverage progress.
 We observed a variety of search strategies among the subjects: (1) scanning the map by quadrants; (2) following terrain features such as roads or hedges; (3) focusing effort in regions with higher bottle counts.
 Figure 5 shows an example of one subject's search strategy.
 For each group of subjects, we measured (1) number of quadrants covered per subject; (2) number of quadrants covered per team (the union of each subject's coverage areas).
 The number of quadrants covered per team is a good measure of team coordination.
-On average each subject was able to cover 41.3% (mean of both conditions in Table I) of the region within 20 minutes; therefore, all three team members were required to perfectly cover the region.
+On average each subject was able to cover 49% (mean of both conditions in Table 1) of the region within 20 minutes; therefore, all three team members were required to perfectly cover the region.
 Figure 5 shows an example search pattern that was reported by a subject in Team 4.
-This annotation was used to estimate the number of quadrants that the subject was able to cover; team coverage was determined by examining the union of all team members' individual coverages at the quadrant level.
-Table I contains the individual (Columns A, B, and C) and team terrain coverage performance for all eight teams.
+This annotation was used to estimate the number of quadrants that the subject was able to cover; team coverage was determined by examining the union of all team appear to be spending more time planning prior to execution in the # Bottles Unknown condition.

+Figure 4: Communication frequency averaged across four teams of subjects.
+Subjects appear to spend more time monitoring their task progress in # Bottles Known condition, whereas in the # Bottles Unknown condition more communications are devoted to increasing the team's situation awareness.
+Also, the subjects members' individual coverages at the quadrant level.
+Table 1 contains the individual (Columns A, B, and C) and team terrain coverage performance for all eight teams.
 Team scores are lower than the sum of individual scores due to coverage area overlap.
-On average, team coverage was 88% of the map for both the # Bottles Known and # Bottles Unknown conditions.
+On average, team coverage was 60% of the map for both the # Bottles Known and # Bottles Unknown conditions.